jeffdstephens/jeffdstephens-old/src/pages/articles/2017-06-06---hack-learning/index.md

 ---
-title: 6 Ways to Hack Your Learning Process for Sustainable Personal Growth
+title: '6 Ways to Hack Your Learning Process for Sustainable Personal Growth'
-description: This is the description
-siteURL:
-date: "2017-06-06T22:12:03.284Z"
+date: '2017-06-06T22:12:03.284Z'
+layout: post
+draft: false
+path: '/posts/hack-learning/'
+category: 'entrepreneurship'
+tags:
+  - 'entrepreneur'
+  - 'strategy'
+  - 'learning'
+description: Change is rapid in the world today.
+Continuous learning is how you change with it.
 ---

 ![hack-learning](./20170605143023-GettyImages-498565083.jpeg)